rachelcolby11/Bloccit/README.md

 # [Bloccit](https://bloccit-rc.herokuapp.com/)

-Bloccit, a Reddit replica, is the first app I made as a student at [Bloc](http://bloc.io).
-Bloccit is a Ruby on Rails app that lets users post, comment, and vote on links and content.
+Bloccit is a Reddit replica that lets users post, comment, and vote on links and content.

 * The app is deployed on Heroku: https://bloccit-rc.herokuapp.com
 * The source code is here on GitHub: https://github.com/rachelcolby11/Bloccit